siran/writing/posts/Canonical Glossary of Terms and Symbols.md

 A description of regions where divergence-free structure holds.

-“Source-free” does not deny the existence of localized structures in nature; it denies primitive creation or destruction of energy at points.
+Source-free does not deny the existence of localized structures in nature; it denies primitive creation or destruction at points.

 ### Circulation